hphelion/documentation/bindings.md

 ###Javascript (node.js)
 The [HP Cloud Javascript bindings](http://hpcloud.github.io/hpcloud-js/) support our identity services and object storage functionality.
 We use this in our own applications.

+###Ruby Fog
+HP Cloud offers [an extension to Ruby Fog](/bindings/fog) for interacting with HP Cloud Services based on the open source Ruby Fog bindings.
+We have turned this over to be enhanced and maintained by the Ruby Fog community and will move the documentation there as well.